↑

 How to Minimize Bad Breath During Allergy Season

-You can do some things to minimize your bad breath while treating the infection.
+Self-care activities can minimize your bad breath while treating the infection.

 You can also try using mints and chewing gum to reduce the odor.